 Admiring peaceful sunset is a frequent and relaxing activity Hanoi people always do at West Lake

-West Lake Hanoi is a magnificent destination to unwind and sip a cup of coffee in a street-side restaurant.
+West Lake Hanoi is a magnificent destination to unwind and sip a cup of coffee in a coffee shop or a street-side restaurant.
+There are also many fantastic pubs along West Lake so that you can have some cocktail and some fun there.

 Local Tips to Ho Tay Lake (Hanoi West Lake)